-- 1. April 23 The Chief Appraiser provided a Freeze Adjusted Taxable Value of \$305,138,239, which is over \$19.3 million more than last year's taxable values. - 2.
-Early June - The Chief Appraiser provided an estimated taxable value.
-Last year we received this around June 5. - 3.
-July 25 The Chief Appraiser must certify the taxable value of property within the City. - 4.
-August 7 - Or as soon as possible after that, the no-new-revenue and voter-approved tax rates must be submitted to the City Council and required public notices published.

-- 5. August 29 - This is the last day for the budget officer to file the proposed budget with the City Secretary. - 6.
-September 18 - This is the last day to publish notice of budget hearing. - 7.
+- 1. April 28 - The Chief Appraiser provided a preliminary estimated taxable value of \$345.4 million, approximately \$25.2 million (7.9%) greater than last year's taxable value. - 2.
+Early June - The Chief Appraiser provided an estimated taxable value. - 3.
+July 25 The Chief Appraiser must certify the property's taxable value within the City. - 4.
+August 7 - As soon as possible, the no-new-revenue and voter-approved tax rates must be submitted to the City Council and required public notices published. - 5.
+August 29 - This is the last day for the budget officer to file the proposed budget with the City Secretary. - 6.
+September 18 - This is the last day to publish notice of the budget hearing. - 7.
 September 22 We must continuously publish the notice of tax hearing on the City's website.
 The notice must be continuously posted for at least seven days immediately before the public hearing on the proposed tax rate. - 8.
-September 24 - This is the last day to publish notice of tax rate hearing. - 9.
+September 24 - Is the last day to publish the tax rate hearing notice. - 9.
 September 28 - Is the last day for a hearing on the budget. - 10.
 September 29 - Is the last day to adopt the City's budget.

-PROPOSED FISCAL YEAR 2021-2022 BUDGET CALENDAR (Items in red are State mandated dates)
+PROPOSED FISCAL YEAR 2022-2023 BUDGET CALENDAR (Items in Red are State mandated dates, items in yellow or suggested dates)